J.D. Power: Buyers Act on Preconceived Notions

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Yesterday, we looked at a study conducted by Consumer Reports that tries to determine the choices buyers use when they select a new car.
-And fresh off the heels of that, J.D.
+Recently, we looked at a study conducted by Consumer Reports that tries to determine the choices buyers use when they select a new car.
+Fresh off the heels of that, J.D.
 Power has released their own annual survey that also looks at the same thing, albeit with a focus on why consumers either avoid or reject models.

-And the results of the J.D.
+The results of the J.D.
 Power study are stunning.
 More consumers make decisions on preconceived notions about a brand’s quality (43 percent) than on actual reviews and ratings (38 percent) that offer concrete data on issues such as quality.
 An even smaller percentage (14 percent) base their decisions on prior ownership of a make or model.
+In short, once a car has a certain reputation, it sticks even when there’s evidence to the contrary.

 “The fact that so many new-vehicle buyers may be basing their opinions about quality and reliability on pre-conceived notions, rather than concrete information or data, demonstrates how important it is for automakers to promote the quality and reliability of their models,” said Jon Osborn, research director at J.D.
 Power and Associates.
 “For some brands, namely those that have created marked improvements in their quality and reliability in recent years, it’s even more vital to tell their improvement story, rather than just waiting for perceptions to change over time.”

-The study also found that gas mileage/fuel economy were the most important reason buyers cite for purchasing a particular vehicle model in 2012, surpassing the influence of other key reasons such as reliability, the price of the car or ability to get a deal and exterior styling.
+The study also found that gas mileage/fuel economy were the most important reason buyers cite for purchasing a particular vehicle model in 2012, surpassing the influence of other key reasons such as reliability, the price of the car, or ability to get a deal and exterior styling.
+This even surpassed consumer reports in some cases.

 That’s a different result that we saw with Consumer Reports, where fuel economy didn’t even crop up as a major key feature for most shoppers.